LBJ-Wade/cpp_parallelization/README.md

 # C++ Parallelization Tests

 This repository contains some basic c++ code, set up to run in parallel on either multiple CPU cores or a GPU.
-The idea is to not only parallelize the code, but do so using some modern c++11 features, wrapping up OpenACC directives in a class.
+The idea is to not only parallelize the code, but do so using some modern c++11 features, wrapping OpenACC directives in class methods.

-The code creates a large "3D" array (lattice), and uses an iterative statement to solve an algebraic problem for each point in the lattice.
+The code creates a large "3D" array (lattice), and uses an iterative method to solve an algebraic problem for each point in the lattice.
 Values calculated and stored at points on the lattice have no dependency on other lattice points, so parallelization can be done in several ways.
 A comparison can then be made between execution speeds for different parallelization schemes.

 ## Running the code